10 Best Password Managers for Chrome in 2024: Top Deals

 stickypassword.com

-Though it’s frustrating to set up, the Sticky Password Chrome extension is simple to use.
-Unlike the other password managers on this list, Sticky Password makes you install the desktop or mobile app before you can use the extension.
-But I like that you can create and save new user identities and store bookmarks, all from within the extension.
+The Sticky Password Chrome extension is simple to use but can be frustrating to set up since it requires you to install the desktop or mobile app before you can use the extension.
+But I like that you can create and save new user identities and easily access them on any browser, not just Google Chrome.
 It’s also nice that the extension has an easy-to-use dashboard that lets you add and edit login information for the site you’re currently using.

 9. Sticky Password — Secure Data Sync Options

-I’m also a fan of its Wi-Fi-only sync option — which enabled me to sync my devices over my Wi-Fi network (good for security-conscious users) instead of using Sticky Password’s cloud.
-And it’s great how you can save the portable version of Sticky Password onto a USB flash drive, letting you access all stored info on any Windows PC (but not Mac).
-That said, Sticky Password doesn’t include the same range of features as top competitors like 1Password.
+I also enjoy its Wi-Fi-only sync option, which lets me sync my devices over my Wi-Fi network instead of using Sticky Password’s cloud service — where with Google you can only sync your passwords through Google’s cloud service.
+Unlike Google Password Manager, you can save a portable version of Sticky Password onto a USB flash drive, too, letting you access all stored info on any Windows PC while offline.

 9. Sticky Password — Secure Data Sync Options